FalsePattern/ZigBrains/README.md

 # ZigBrains

-## WIP Kotlin rewrite

 Zig language support for IntelliJ IDEA, CLion, and other JetBrains IDEs.
+Now written in Kotlin!

-## Installing
+# Installing

-You can either install this plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/22456-zigbrains), or from FalsePattern's [website](https://falsepattern.com/zigbrains).
+You can either install this plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/22456-zigbrains), or from [FalsePattern's website](https://falsepattern.com/zigbrains).

 See [the quick setup guide](#quick-setup-guide-for-zig-and-zls) for how to set up language server integration.